The Clockmaker

-The Clockmaker (L'Horloger de Saint-Paul, also known as The Clockmaker of St. Paul and The Watchmaker of St. Paul) is a 1974 French crime drama film directed by Bertrand Tavernier.
+The Clockmaker (L'Horloger de Saint-Paul, also known as The Clockmaker of St. Paul and The Watchmaker of St. Paul) is a 1974 French crime drama film directed by Bertrand Tavernier, his feature film debut.
 Based on the 1954 novel L'Horloger d'Everton by Georges Simenon, it tells the story of a widowed father who first discovers how little he knows about his teenage son, who kills a man and with his girl goes on the run, but then decides that whatever their faults he will stand by the pair.

 The film was entered into the 24th Berlin International Film Festival where it won the Silver Bear - Special Jury Prize.
 In the United States, it was nominated for Best Foreign Language Film by the U.S. National Board of Review.

 Plot

 Respected professionally and socially, the widowed watchmaker Michel Descombes lives peacefully over his shop in Lyons with his teenage son Bernard, who works in a factory.
 One morning when his son has not come home, which is not unusual, police arrive and take Michel to see their inspector, who gradually breaks the news that the boy has killed a man and fled with a girl called Liliane.

 Michel knows nothing of the victim, an unpopular security guard at the factory, or of the girl, who worked there.
 In shock, he naively tells intrusive journalists whatever they want to hear.
 Once calmer, he realises he must be on his guard and when two thugs break his windows, he and his assistant beat them up, throwing one in the river.
 He visits the old woman who looked after Bernard when his mother died and discovers that she is closer to the boy than he is.
 The inspector, hoping that Michel may lead them to the runaway pair, puts a lot of effort into winning his confidence.